Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Introduction

 The organization of the paper is as follows.
-In section \ref{sec:formulation}, we define our problem of interest and briefly review the previous parametric level-set method \cite{aghasi10} for shape-based problems.
+In section \ref{sec:formulation}, we define our problem of interest and review the parametric level-set method.
+We also briefly discuss the nonlinear least-squares minimization algorithm, \texttt{TREGS}, used in our experiments, at the end of this section.
 In section \ref{sec:palentir}, \palentir{} formulations for both 2D and 3D inverse problems are detailed.
 We also discuss the benefits of the new formulation relative to existing PaLS models.
-Our iterative approach for determining the bounds on the contrasts of the ROIs is given in section \ref{sec:palentir_2}.
+We demonstrate the benefits through a sparse view 2D X-ray computed tomography example.
 We provide experimental results for \palentir{} in section \ref{sec:experiment}.
-Specifically, from section \ref{sec:experiment_1} to \ref{sec:experiment_7}, we show the results for a collection of linear 2D problems including denoising, deconvolution, inversion of the Radon transform.
-In section \ref{sec:experiment_11}, we demonstrate the performance of \palentir{} on a 3D limited view parallel beam tomography experiment.
-To test our approach on a nonlinear problem, we show the experimental results of the new approach on diffuse optical tomography (DOT), a nonlinear inverse problem, in section \ref{sec:experiment_10}.
-Across this range of experiments, we use both real and synthetic data and consider different types of noise such as additive and multiplicative noise as well as data following Poisson statistics to show the robustness of our approach in a range of data-limited applications.
+Specifically, in subsection \ref{sec:experiment_6}, we show the results for a 2D linear problem, namely deconvolution.
+In subsection \ref{sec:experiment_7}, we demonstrate the performance of \palentir{} on limited angle view and sparse angle multi-contrast 2D inversion of the Radon transforms as well as a 3D limited angle view parallel beam tomography experiment.
+To test our approach on a nonlinear problem, in subsection \ref{sec:experiment_10}, we show the experimental results of the new approach on diffuse optical tomography (DOT), a severely ill-posed inverse problem.
+Across this range of experiments, we use both real and synthetic data to show the robustness of our approach in a range of data-limited applications.
 Conclusions are provided in section \ref{sec:conclusion}.